Threading and Synchronization Primitives module

 - A

-to ensure a given function is executed exactly once, regardless of how many threads attempt to call it, as long as all threads do so through the sameCnxOnceFlag
+CnxOnceFlagis a synchronization flag type for use withcnx_execute_onceto ensure a given function is executed exactly once, regardless of how many threads attempt to call it, as long as all threads do so through the sameCnxOnceFlagandcnx_execute_once

 Functions